 The following table provides information as of December 28, 2002 with respect to shares of Common Stock that may be issued under the Company's existing equity compensation plans, including the 1998 Stock Incentive Plan and the 1989 Stock Incentive Plan.
-The table does not include information regarding options granted during fiscal year 2003.
+The table does not include information regarding the proposed amendment to the 1998 Stock Incentive Plan being submitted to stockholders for approval at the Meeting.

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance (c) Equity compensation plans approved by security holders 558,125 \$ 6.06 91,563 Equity compensation plans not approved by security holders Total 81,000 \$ 639,125 \$ 7.111 6.1932 N/A 91,563 and a 2000 grant.
-The Company believes that it is important to develop compensation and incentive packages that will attract and retain qualified members to serve on the Board of Directors, while linking their performance to increasing shareholder value.
-The Company believes that periodically granting stock options to board members is an effective means to achieving this goal.
-Board members received option grants to purchase 15,000 shares of Common Stock in 1996 and 3,000 shares of Common Stock in 2000.
-Such options were tied to the level of effectiveness of the Board of Directors in direct relation to creating shareholder value in the applicable year.
-Under each grant, the options were granted at the current market value, the options vested immediately with a term of no longer than 10 years.
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance (c) Equity compensation plans approved by security holders 558.125 \$ 6.06 91,563 Equity compensation plans not approved by security holders 81,000 \$ 7.111 N/A Total 639,125 \$ 6.1932 91,563